 Next, say the user selects and uses from the Home Page 43 (i) the Directory to look up a business partner in Detroit, and (ii) the Travel option to look up flight schedules.
-Screen views of telephone directory pages and travel options/tables are generated and displayed using the Page Objects 35 and Ad Package Objects 33b as described before.
+Screen views of telephone directory pages and travel options/tables are generated and displayed using the Page Objects 35 and

+Ad Package Objects 33b as described before.
 That is, the Page Objects 35a,b,c (i) assemble the data from a pertinent agate source whose URL is passed in the initial request/ option selection, (ii) format the data into tables, and (iii) return it to server 27.
 Meanwhile the Ad Objects 33b,c,d determine and return appropriate advertisements to be integrated into the screen view/page.
 Moreover, the user's User Object 37a records Detroit as another city of interest, and the user's Directory Page Object 35 records his partner's telephone number.
-Finally, the user's User Interface Object 37c records his travel plans (as inferred from the user's activity with the displayed Travel Page/Screen View).
+Finally, the user's User Interface Object 37c 10 records his travel plans (as inferred from the user's activity with the displayed Travel Page/Screen View).
 User Interface Object 37c also sets a flag in program 31 to send the user an appropriate weather forecast the day before he travels.

-Preferably, the sources of travel and directory data are: services which compile the subject data for use by program 31 administer, satellite sources, or FM transmission sources.
+Preferably, the sources of travel and directory data are: 15 services which compile the subject data for use by program 31 administer, satellite sources, or FM transmission sources.
 One or more such sources are employed as described above for the Stock Page and Weather page/screen views.
-Likewise, for Sports data, program 31 utilizes Sports Team Analysis and Tracking Systems Inc., for example.
+Analysis and Tracking Systems Inc., for example.
 For Classified, Personals and Real Estate data, a collection of on-line services is employed.
-Alternatively, such data is entered into respective objects by a program 31 administrator.
-Other data sources or a combination of said sources are suitable.
+Alternatively, such data is entered into respective objects by a program 31 administrasuitable.

-After some time, i.e., several sessions with program 31, the user's User Interface Object 37c holds indications of his categories of interest, including specific items of interest in each category of information, and his display/format preferences (colors, design, layout, etc.).
+After some time, i.e., several sessions with program 31, the user's User Interface Object 37c holds indications of his categories of interest, including specific items of interest in each category of information, and his display/format pref- 30 erences (colors, design, layout, etc.).
 Based on these recorded details, program 31 constantly and automatically tailors screen views (content and presentation) and advertisement selection (subject matter and presentation) for the user.
 As such, each time the user logs on, program 31 features items that are more interesting and appealing to him (at least potentially so).
 When a user selects (i.e., "clicks on") an advertisement, the corresponding Ad Package Object 33b records a "click through".
-This affects the ranking and criteria weighting calculations (discussed above) and further refines the terms of elements to be displayed/presented to a user.
+This affects the above) and further refines the terms of elements to be displayed/presented to a user.
 Thus the present invention provides a means and method for continually refining the target profile for advertisements.